EasyEngine/easyengine/docs/docker-files.md

 7. phpmyadmin: EasyEngine db image uses [phpmyadmin](https://github.com/phpmyadmin/docker) image.

 8. base: EasyEngine base image has been created by EasyEngine to facilitate the usage of EasyEngine v4 without any software dependency.
-Pulling and using this image will create the enviournment required to run EasyEngine and create the sites from this container with the help of the wrapper-script.
+Pulling and using this image will create the environment required to run EasyEngine and create the sites from this container with the help of the wrapper-script.
 The wrapper-script simply passes the parameters/arguments/flags given to it directly to the easyengine phar inside the easyengine base container for execution and running of EasyEngine.